-Normally slow moving this won ran so fast, must have been camera shy, that I only got a hurried image that was slightly out of focus.
+Normally slow moving this one ran so fast, it must have been camera shy, that I only got a hurried image that was slightly out of focus.

 It had been a great day, birding with friends.
 The next day we learned that a pair of whoopers had showed up in Lamar with twins!
 We are heading there today!
 Clear skies

 We have been making trips to Lamar hoping the whooping cranes were back.
 The cranes make a 2000-mile migration from their summer home in Northern Canada to the Coastal Bend of Texas.

 Loading our cameras and binoculars we decided to make another quick birding trip to Lamar, hoping that they had arrived.
 Sure enough, we saw a pair feeding near one of the deer feeders set up by some of the local residents.